-- "Preparing for the SunATM Software Installation" on page 2 - "Installing the SunATM Software" on page 3 - "Configuring the SunATM Interfaces" on page 5 - "Examining Network Interfaces" on page 6 - "Known Issues About the SunATM 5.0 Release" on page 6
+- "Removing Previous Versions of the SunATM Software" on page 1 - "Installing the SunATM Software" on page 2 - "Configuring the SunATM Interfaces" on page 4 - "Known Issues About the SunATM 5.1 Release" on page 5

 Caution - Although this chapter describes how to install the SunATM software on your system, you must first configure the software before you reboot your system.
-See Chapter 2 "Configuring the SunATM Interfaces"," for instructions on how to use the atmadmin program to configure the software.
+See Chapter 2 for instructions on how to use the atmadmin program to configure the software.